 Dick Schmidt was “The Voice of the Rams,” announcing both football and basketball games for many years.
 He was also a loyal Badin supporter who went door-to-door in the 1960s to raise funds to help build Badin High School.
 He and his wife, Barbara, raised six children, all of whom graduated from Badin.
-Dick passed away in 2007 leaving behind quite a legacy.
 This scholarship is awarded to a student who participated in CYO or Badin sports, exhibits good character and good study skills.
 Candidates must qualify for financial aid.

 Tom and Kay Collins established the Tuition Hardship Fund to provide emergency tuition assistance for Badin students.
 Tom served as Badin's principal from 1987 through 1991.
-Kay is Badin's current science department chair and teaches physiology and anatomy.
+Kay was an instrumental part of the Badin science department from 1990 until her retirement in 2020.
 They are the parents of two Badin graduates--T.J.
 '00 and Megan '02.

 Ralph Untener believed in hard work and Catholic education.
 As a fitting tribute, his family established this scholarship to underwrite a large portion of the work-study program at Badin High School.